gaand/wdi_2_js_demo_spa/README.md

 This just says that you should create a global variable that is an object literal UNLESS you already have one defined. *Typically, you'll break your code into multiple files.
 Whichever file is loaded first and has this code will create our app's global variable.*

-Then we give that Spotify object literal a property, 'PlayList', whose value is another object literal that will define the playlist.
+Then we give that Spotify global object literal a property, 'PlayList', whose value is another object literal that will use to define the playlist.

 ```
 Spotify.PlayList = { ... };
 ```

-We then define methods, ('getSongs, init and render'), on the Spotify.PlayList object literal.
+We then define methods, (getSongs, init and render), on the Spotify.PlayList object literal.

 ## Big Reminder